I'm looking for 1or parrot fish My cell is 0837841874 my l/line is 0319035788 Diane Maughan

 Goldfish are a cold water fish and will do best at temperatures between 65 - 72° F (18°- 22° C).
 The Telescope Goldfish can tolerate temperatures a few degrees above freezing, as long as the cooling drops only a few degrees a day.
 A quick temperature drop can kill them, so if you live in a very cold climate a heater is advisable

 Provide a gravel substrate to help create a natural and comfortable environment for your fish.
 You can add some decor, but keep in mind that the eyes of the Telescope Goldfish are a handicap.
-These fish have very poor vision so make sure that all ornamentation is smooth with no protruding points or sharp edges.
-Smooth rocks or driftwood, should be used sparingly if at all.
-Aquarium plants would be the best choice of aquarium decor for goldfish, but unfortunately these fish are diggers.
-Consequently live plants may be uprooted.
-Artificial plants make a good substitute and silk plants are safer than plastic ones.
+These fish have very poor vision, so make sure that all ornamentation is smooth with no protruding points or sharp edges.
+Smooth rocks or driftwood should be used sparingly if at all.
+Aquarium plants would be the best choice of aquarium decor for goldfish, but these fish are diggers and may uproot live plants.
+Artificial plants make a good substitute, and silk plants are safer than plastic ones.

 Goldfish are freshwater fish, but they have some tolerance for slightly brackish water.
 The salinity level for C. auratus must be kept low, below 10% with a specific gravity of less than 1.002.